History of the Scythians: Presence in West Asia

-With the Cimmerian victory on Urartu and Sargon II's successful campaign there, both in 714 BCE, having eliminated Urartu as a threat against the Neo-Assyrian Empire, Mannai had ceased being useful as a buffer zone for Neo-Assyrian power, while the Mannaeans started seeing the Neo-Assyrian imperial demands as an unneeded burden.
-Therefore, the Mannaean king Aḫšeri welcomed the Cimmerians and the Scythians as useful allies who could offer both protection and favourable new opportunities to Mannai, which in turn allowed him to become an opponent of the Neo-Assyrian Empire, with him subsequently remaining an enemy of Sennacherib and his successors Esarhaddon and Ashurbanipal.
+With the Cimmerian victory on Urartu and Sargon II's successful campaign there, both occurring in 714 BCE, having eliminated Urartu as a threat against the Neo-Assyrian Empire, Mannai had ceased to be useful as a buffer zone for Neo-Assyrian power, while the Mannaeans began to see the Neo-Assyrian imperial demands as an unneeded burden.
+Therefore, the Mannaean king Aḫšeri welcomed the Cimmerians and the Scythians as useful allies who could offer both protection and favourable new opportunities to Mannai, thereby allowing him to become an opponent of the Neo-Assyrian Empire, and to remain an enemy of Sennacherib and his successors Esarhaddon and Ashurbanipal.

-During the period corresponding to the reign of the Neo-Assyrian king Esarhaddon, the Scythians were active only on the western Iranian Plateau, especially in Mannai and Media, with their first ever recorded mention being from the Neo-Assyrian records of c.
-680 BCE, which detail the first Scythian activities in West Asia and refer to the first recorded Scythian king, Išpakāya, as an ally of the Mannaians.
+During the reign of the Neo-Assyrian king Esarhaddon, the Scythians were active only on the western Iranian Plateau, especially in Mannai and Media, with their first ever recorded mention being from the Neo-Assyrian records of c.
+680 BCE, detailing the first Scythian activities in West Asia and referring to the first recorded Scythian king, Išpakāya, as an ally of the Mannaians.

-Around this time, Aḫšēri was hindering operations by the Neo-Assyrian Empire between its own territory and Mannai, while the Scythians were recorded by the Neo-Assyrians along with the eastern Cimmerians, Mannaeans and Urartians as possibly menacing communication between the Neo-Assyrian Empire and its vassal of Ḫubuškia, with messengers travelling between the Neo-Assyrian Empire and Ḫubuškia being at risk of being captured by hostile Cimmerian, Mannaean, Scythian or Urartian forces.
-Neo-Assyrian records also referred to joint Cimmerian-Scythian forces, along with the Medes and Mannaeans, as a possible threat against the collection of tribute from Media.
+Around this time, Aḫšēri was hindering Neo-Assyrian operations between their own territory and Mannai, while the Scythians, along with the eastern Cimmerians, Mannaeans and Urartians, were recorded by the Neo-Assyrians as liable to menace communication between themselves and their vassal of Ḫubuškia, with messengers travelling between the two at risk of capture by hostile Cimmerian, Mannaean, Scythian or Urartian forces.
+Neo-Assyrian records also referred to joint Cimmerian-Scythian forces, along with the Medes and Mannaeans, as potential threats against the collection of tribute from Media.

-During these attacks, the Scythians, along with the eastern Cimmerians who were located on the border of Mannai, were able to reach far beyond the core territories of the Iranian Plateau and attack the Neo-Assyrian provinces of Parsuwaš and Bīt-Ḫambān and even until as far as Yašuḫ, Šamaš-naṣir and Zamuā in the valley of the Diyala river.
-One Scytho-Cimmerian attack which had invaded Ḫubuškia from Mannai was even able to threaten the core Neo-Assyrian territories by passing through Anisus and Ḫarrāniya on the Lower Zab river and sack the small city of Milqiya near Arbaʾil, close to the capital cities of the Neo-Assyrian Empire, where they destroyed the Bīt-Akītī (House of the New Year Festival) of this city, which later had to be rebuilt by Esarhaddon.
-These attacks into their heartlands shocked the Assyrians, who sought to know if they were to face more such invasions through divination.
+During these attacks, the Scythians, along with the eastern Cimmerians on the border of Mannai, were able to reach far beyond the core territories of the Iranian Plateau, and to attack the Neo-Assyrian provinces of Parsuwaš and Bīt-Ḫambān even as far as Yašuḫ, Šamaš-naṣir and Zamuā in the valley of the Diyala river.
+One Scytho-Cimmerian attack that had invaded Ḫubuškia from Mannai was even able to threaten the core Neo-Assyrian territories, by passing through Anisus and Ḫarrāniya on the Lower Zab river to sack the small city of Milqiya near Arbaʾil, and near the Assyrian capitals.
+There they destroyed the Bīt-Akītī (House of the New Year Festival) of this city, later rebuilt by Esarhaddon.
+These attacks into their heartlands shocked the Assyrians, who sought through divination to know if they were to face more such invasions.

-Meanwhile, Mannai, which had been able to grow in power under Aḫšēri, possibly because it adapted and incorporated steppe nomad fighting technologies borrowed from its Cimmerian and Scythian allies, was able to capture the territories including the fortresses of Šarru-iqbi and Dūr-Illil from the Neo-Assyrian Empire and retain them until the c.
+Meanwhile, Mannai, able to grow in power under Aḫšēri, perhaps because it had adapted and incorporated steppe nomad fighting technologies borrowed from its Cimmerian and Scythian allies, managed to capture the territories including the fortresses of Šarru-iqbi and Dūr-Illil from the Neo-Assyrian Empire and retain them until the c.
 650s BCE.